stared/stared.github.io/content/blog/2025/01/dont-use-cosine-similarity/index.md

 And here is the second issue - even if [a model is explicitly trained on cosine similarity](https://cdn.openai.com/papers/Text_and_Code_Embeddings_by_Contrastive_Pre_Training.pdf), we run into a deeper question: whose definition of similarity are we using?

 Consider books.
 For a literary critic, similarity might mean sharing thematic elements.
 For a librarian, it's about genre classification.
 For a reader, it's about emotions it evokes.
 For a typesetter, it's page count and format.
-Each perspective is valid, yet cosine similarity smashes all these nuanced views into a single number — like trying to describe a wine using only its alcohol percentage.
+Each perspective is valid, yet cosine similarity smashes all these nuanced views into a single number — with confidence and an illusion of objectivity.

-Take my Obsidian daily notes as an example.
-Should yesterday's todo list be considered similar to other daily notes or to notes about relevant projects?
-Cosine similarity gives us an answer, but not necessarily the one I am looking for.

 ![Cartoon by [Dmitry Malkov](https://www.kdnuggets.com/2017/04/cartoon-word2vec-espresso-cappuccino.html)](./cartoon-espresso-word2vec.jpg)